 The Court is the principal judicial organ of the United Nations.
-It was established by the United Nations Charter, signed in 1945 at San Francisco (United States), and began work in 1946 in the Peace Palace, The Hague (Netherlands).
+It was established by the United Nations Charter, which was signed in 1945 in San Francisco (United States), and began work in 1946 in the Peace Palace, The Hague (Netherlands).

-The Court, which is composed of 15 judges, has a dual role: in accordance with international law, settling legal disputes between States submitted to it by them and giving advisory opinions on legal matters referred to it by duly authorized United Nations organs and specialized agencies.
+The Court, which is composed of 15 judges, has a twofold role: first, to settle, in accordance with international law, legal disputes between States submitted to it by them and, second, to give advisory opinions on legal matters referred to it by duly authorized United Nations organs and specialized agencies.

-The official languages of the Court are English and French.
+The Court’s official languages are English and French.

 The Court has no jurisdiction to deal with applications from individuals, non-governmental organizations, corporations or any other private entity.
-It cannot provide them with legal counselling or help them in their dealings with the authorities of any State whatever.
+It cannot provide them with legal advice or help them in their dealings with national authorities.

 However, a State may take up the case of one of its nationals and invoke against another State the wrongs which its national claims to have suffered at the hands of the latter; the dispute then becomes one between States.

 The International Court of Justice has no jurisdiction to try individuals accused of war crimes or crimes against humanity.
 As it is not a criminal court, it does not have a prosecutor able to initiate proceedings.

 This task is the preserve of national courts, the ad hoc criminal tribunals established by the United Nations (such as the International Residual Mechanism for Criminal Tribunals (IRMCT), mandated to take over residual functions from the International Criminal Tribunal for the former Yugoslavia (ICTY) and from the International Criminal Tribunal for Rwanda (ICTR)) or in co-operation with it (such as the Special Court for Sierra Leone and the Special Tribunal for Lebanon), and also of the International Criminal Court, set up under the Rome Statute.